 Technical SEO audit: 2025 checklist for crawlability, speed, mobile, and indexing

-A technical SEO audit is a comprehensive examination of your website’s technical aspects that affect search engine visibility.
-In 2025, focusing on crawlability, site speed, mobile-friendliness, HTTPS, structured data, and duplicate content is crucial for maintaining strong rankings and a seamless user experience.
+A technical SEO audit is a comprehensive examination of your website’s technical foundations that directly affect search engine visibility.
+In 2025, focusing on crawlability, site speed, mobile usability, HTTPS, structured data, and duplicate content is essential for maintaining stable rankings and delivering a reliable user experience.

 Key Areas of a Technical SEO Audit